ahmed3000xp/RetroFlex-OS/README.md

 #### License

-This project is licensed under the GPL-3.0 license.
+This project is licensed under the GNU GPL-3.0 license.

 #### Contact